The Snow College Faculty Senate represents the faculty in the policy-making process

 of Trustees and the Faculty Senate.

-- The Senate will consist of two senators from each division, an adjunct representative,
+- The Senate will consist of two senators from each division, an adjunct senator, the

-the Faculty Association President, and a student representative.
-(Division deans may
+Faculty Association Vice President, and a student representative.
+Faculty serving

 - The division senators shall be full-time faculty members.
 At least one senator from